• 3rd Floor Maharajgunj Plaza Road, Kathmandu 10378, Nepal

 Don't worry if, after reading this list, you realise that none of these situations apply.
 It doesn't necessarily mean that the embryo transfer wasn't successful if you're not displaying any particular symptoms.

-According to Dr. Mira Thapa, these symptoms are nonspecific and do not predict pregnancy outcome.
+“These symptoms are nonspecific and do not predict pregnancy outcomes”, according to Dr. Mira Thapa.
 She claims that the administration of oestrogen and progesterone is most frequently the cause of the listed symptoms.

 In fact, 10 to 15 percent of patients report no symptoms at all but, thankfully, still have a positive pregnancy test, the doctor continues.
 An unambiguous pregnancy test result is the only way to determine whether your embryo transfer was successful.